HSBC Bank USA is the American subsidiary of HSBC — a British multinational investment bank headquartered in London.

 When it comes to earning points, you’ll earn 2x points on all travel expenses and 1x points on all other purchases.

-Premier World has no foreign transaction fee, and sets you up with travel insurance that covers cancellations, accidents, and lost or damaged baggage.
+Premier World has no foreign transaction fee and sets you up with travel insurance that covers cancellations, accidents, and lost or damaged baggage.

-HSBC Premier World Elite
+2. HSBC Elite

 The introductory bonus is bumped up to 50,000 points (worth about $750), and you’ll have to spend $4,000 in the first three months to get it.